UKIP visa insurance plan to curb 'health tourism'

 "This is a simple and effective way of ensuring healthcare is available to all who come to Britain as a tourist or migrant, without opening the system to abuse," Mr Aker added.

-"It is a long overdue step in the right direction to bringing the NHS back round to what it was set up to be: a national health service, not an international service."'Simple and effective'
+"It is a long overdue step in the right direction to bringing the NHS back round to what it was set up to be: a national health service, not an international service."

 Emergency treatment would still be free at the point of delivery to all, while migrants would be eligible for free NHS care once they had worked for five years and paid tax and national insurance on their income.